Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 But, look what you’ve done.

-You know this is the guy who makes the decisions. the guy with authority to act, because you’ve established that with the quality, depth and scope of your questions and the detail in his answers!
+You know this is the guy who makes the decisions.
+The guy with authority to act, because you’ve established that with the quality, depth and scope of your questions and the detail in his answers!

 Budget – well that’s for you to help him find.
-If your ROI is strong enough then you shouldn’t mistakenly confuse budget availability with affordability.
+If your ROI is strong enough then good to go.

-Likewise with timing.
-Ok, some of it is within the realms of the buyer, but it’s again going to rest on how you can influence the sales prospect to take a course of action that’s best for him, in a time span that suits both.
-The question is can you influence and persuade at that level?
+Timing – Ok, some of it is within the realms of the buyer.
+But it’s again going to rest on how you can influence the sales prospect to view it as urgent.

 So, you’ve qualified, but in doing so you’ve also recognised that real sales qualification done by professional sales people who make deals happen is really never a simple tick box exercise.
 It’s a means of seeing where the prospect is and what needs to happen to get you both to a common middle ground.